 Tadami Snow Festival

-A small town hosting a big festival, Tadami is well known across the region for its snow celebration which features fireworks, sculptures and more.
-The main statue rivals the Sapporo Snow Festival in size and grandeur and is certainly impressive, with enough snow in the town to craft buildings, statues and more.
+A small town hosting a big festival, Tadami is well known across the region for its snow celebration featuring fireworks, ice sculptures, and more.
+The main sculpture rivals those seen at the Sapporo Snow Festival in size and grandeur.

 There is a competition for local sculptors who have only 20 days to create their masterpiece before judging takes place.
 At night the main sculpture is illuminated and a fire-cleansing ritual takes place to alleviate misfortune and pray for good health.
-There is also a Shinto dance in the snow where men carry the portable shrine through the celebrations.
-Plus music, dance performances, food stalls and a fireworks show to end each evening.
+There is also a Shintō dance in the snow that sees men carry a portable shrine through the celebrations.
+Plus music, dance performances, food stalls, and a fireworks show to end each evening.

 Getting to Tadami Snow Festival